andrekurniiawan/my-pcsx2-config/README.md

 <br>

-- Copy and replace all files in `PCSX2` folder
+- Copy and replace all files to `PCSX2` folder
 - Check paths in `inis/**` and `PCSX2-reg.ini`

 <br>